security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 The `Site: Date first cited` field contains a date that is either:

-* The earliest date found in any source that references the values contained in the pairs of fields that record `Site: Exact Location`, `Site: Settlement` or `Site: Top Administrative area`.
+* The earliest date found in any source that references the values contained in the pairs of fields that record `Site: Settlement`, or failing that,  `Site: Top Administrative area`.
-* The earliest date of publication of any source that references the values contained in the pairs of fields that record `Site: Exact Location`, `Site: Settlement` or `Site: Top Administrative area`.
+* The earliest date of publication of any source that references the values contained in the pairs of fields that record `Site: Settlement`, or failing that, `Site: Top Administrative area`.

 In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Site: Date first cited`.

-This field is clarified by the field `Site: Founding date?` which indicates whether the date included here is the actual date on which a site was founded.
+This field is clarified by the field `Site: Founding date?` which indicates whether the date included here is the actual date on which an organization site was founded.

-## Site: Founding date? \(Y/N\) {#organization_site_date_first_cited_founding}
+## Site: Founding date? {#organization_site_date_first_cited_founding}

-This field is a simple Y \(for yes\) or N \(for no\) that is tied to the Site \(either the City or other Node Name in OpenStreetMap or the Highest level subnational boundary OpenStreetMap depending\).
-Always default to City or other Node when you have that information.
-The main question for this field is - is the date the first time the organization was based in the city \(i.e. was it founded in this city on this date\)?
-Put another way - did this organization exist in this city before this date?
-If we don't know we record `N` in this field.
-If we can answer "yes this organization began being based in this city or highest level subnational boundary as of this date" we record `Y`.

 ### Description

+Is the value in `Site: Date first cited` the actual date on which an organization site was founded, or the earliest date a source has referred to an organization site?

 ### Type of field

+Boolean \(Yes, No\)

 ### Example of use

+`Y`,`N`

 ### Guidance on use

+This is a clarifying field for `Site: Date first cited`.
+Where a source references an organization site and specifies the date that organization site was founded we will enter `Y` .
+In all other cases we will enter a value of `N` to indicate that the date is not a start date, but the date of first citation.

 ## Site: Date of last citation {#organization_site_date_last_cited}

-Follow the same rules as Site: Date of first citation.

 ### Description

+This field is for the latest citation for the location of a site,  either through direct reference in the source or by the date of its publication.

 ### Type of field

+Date \(YYYY-MM-DD\), fuzzy

 ### Example of use

+`2012`,`2012-11`, `2012-11-23`

 ### Guidance on use

+Along with the fields `Site: Date first cited`, `Site: Founding date?` and `Site is open ended?` the field `Site: Date last cited` provides data on the time period for which can specify a site's location.

+The `Site: Date last cited` field contains a date that is either:

+* The latest date found in any source that references the values contained in the pairs of fields that record `Site: Settlement`, or failing that, `Site: Top Administrative area`.
+* The latest date of publication of any source that references the values contained in the pairs of fields that record `Site: Settlement`, or failing that, `Site: Top Administrative area`.

+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Site: Date last cited`.

+This field is clarified by the field `Site: open ended?` which indicates whether the date included here is the actual date on which an organization site was terminated.

-## Is site open-ended? {#organization_site_date_last_cited_assume_to_current_date}
+## Site: open-ended? {#organization_site_date_last_cited_assume_to_current_date}

-For marking `Y` \(Y=yes, assume site to current date, so the site will displayed on the map up to the current date\) an analyst would have to make a determination using a variety of factors including: the history of basing for the unit, the overall structure/nature of the security forces, the frequency of movement of similar units.

-For historical basing or for instances where the longevity of a unit being based in a Site is unclear, use `N`.

 ### Description

+Indicates whether the value in  `Site: Date last cited`  is the actual date on which an organization site was disbanded, the latest date a source has referred to an organization site, and whether can we assume this organization site continues to exist.

 ### Type of field

+Single choice \(Y, N, E\)

 ### Example of use

+`Y`,`N`,`E`

 ### Guidance on use

+We use this field to clarify the meaning of the date entered in `Date last cited`.
+In entering a value for this field we use a variety of factors including: the history of basing for the unit, the overall structure and nature of the security forces, and the frequency of movement of similar units.

+The values that can be entered in this field are restricted to the below:

+* `E` indicates the exact date this organization site was disbanded, or ceases to exist.
+* `Y` indicates that we assume this organization site continues to exist.
+* `N` indicates we do not assume that this organization site continues to exist, but we do not have an exact end date.

-## Area of Operations: OpenStreetMap Name {#organization_area_osm_name}
+## Area of Operations: OSM Name {#organization_area_osm_name}

+### Description
+The most

+### Type of field

+### Example of use

+### Guidance on use

 Organizations can have multiple areas that they are responsible for, are conducting operations in, or have jurisdiction over.
 The terms “area of responsibility”, “jurisdiction” and other variations have different levels of meaning depending on national or international law, and may not be used correctly by sources themselves.
 The Monitor uses the lowest common denominator of Area of Operations \(AOO\) - meaning this is an area in which the organization has operated in some manner.